IUCAA “Awesome Amateurs” Events

 • Guidance on how amateur contributions can integrate with ongoing scientific programs

-• A brief description of their observing setup and experience
+• Description of observing setup and experience

 • Deadline for Applications: October 25, 2025